ada-af/DBooru/README.md

 DBooru can automatically generate /settings entries for variables in settings_file.py

-Options blocks must start with two newlines and block title on the third
+Options block must start with two newlines and block title on the third

 Every text line must start with `#`, except for variable declaration